dagghe/PyOMA/paper/paper.md

 ![`PyOMA` flowchart.](Fig1.png)

 # Software overview
 PyOMA_GUI is a graphical user interface software developed in [PyQt5](https://pypi.org/project/PyQt5/), which implements in a single integrated tool the operational modal analysis of civil structures with output-only measurement data.
 This software utilises the aforementioned functionalities offered by the [PyOMA](https://github.com/dagghe/PyOMA) python module.
-Therefore, PyOMA_GUI provides an remarkably user-friendly interface to improve the accessibility of the PyOMA module, ensuring a widespread usage both for scientist, researchers and even for practical civil engineers.
+Therefore, PyOMA_GUI provides a remarkably user-friendly interface to improve the accessibility of the PyOMA module, ensuring widespread usage both for scientists, researchers, and even for applied civil and structural engineers.
 The main features PyOMA_GUI provides are listed below:
 - Importing data tab;
 - Definition of the geometry of the structure and the monitoring system (channels and degrees of freedom, DOFs);
 - Preprocessing of signals tool with detrending and decimation options;